Time After Time (1979 film): Plot

-Herbert persuades her that they must go back – it is their duty to attempt to prevent the fourth victim's murder, then prevent Amy's.
-However, they are delayed upon their return to the present and can do no more than phone the police.
-Stevenson kills again, and Herbert is arrested because of his knowledge of the killing.
-Amy is left alone, totally defenseless, and at the mercy of the "San Francisco Ripper".
+Wells persuades her that they must go back to prevent the fourth victim's murder, then prevent Amy's.
+Upon returning, they are delayed and can do no more than phone the police.
+Stevenson kills again, and Wells is arrested due to his knowledge about the killing.
+Amy is left alone, totally defenseless against Stevenson.

-While Herbert unsuccessfully tries to convince the police of Amy's peril, she attempts to hide from Stevenson.
-When the police finally do investigate her apartment, they find the dismembered body of a woman.
-Now convinced of Herbert's innocence, the police release a now-heartbroken Wells.
-However, he is contacted by Stevenson, who had actually killed Amy's coworker (revealed to be the dead body in Amy's apartment) and taken Amy hostage in order to extort the time machine key from Wells.
+While Wells unsuccessfully tries to convince the police of Amy's peril, she attempts to hide from Stevenson.
+When the police finally investigate her apartment, they find a woman's dismembered body.
+Finally believing him innocent, the police released a now-heartbroken Wells.
+However, Stevenson killed Amy's co-worker, who was the woman found in Amy's apartment.
+He contacts Wells, tells him he has taken Amy hostage, and demands the non-return key.

-Stevenson flees with the key – and Amy as insurance – to attempt a permanent escape in the time machine.
-Using Amy's car, driving the unfamiliar machine erratically, Herbert manages to follow them back to the museum.
-While Herbert bargains for Amy's life, she is able to escape.
-As Stevenson starts up the time machine, Herbert removes the "vaporizing equalizer" from it, causing Stevenson to vanish while the machine does not.
-As Herbert had explained earlier, this causes the machine to remain in place while its passenger is sent traveling endlessly through time with no way to stop; in effect, he is destroyed.
+Stevenson flees with the key – and Amy as insurance – intending a permanent escape in the time machine.
+Wells erratically drives Amy's car and follows them to the museum.
+While Wells bargains for Amy's life, she escapes.
+As Stevenson starts the time machine, Wells removes the "vaporizing equalizer", causing Stevenson to vanish (traveling endlessly through time) while the machine stays in the present.

-Herbert proclaims that the time has come to return to his own time, in order to destroy a machine that he now knows is too dangerous for primitive mankind.
-Amy pleads with him to take her along, explaining she has no remaining ties in the 20th century.
-The film ends with the caption: "H.G.
+Wells tells Amy he must return to his own time and destroy a machine that is too dangerous for primitive mankind.
+Amy pleads with him to take her along, saying she has no remaining ties in the 20th century.
+The film finishes with the caption: "H.G.
 Wells married Amy Catherine Robbins, who died in 1927.
-As a writer, he anticipated socialism, global war, space travel, and women's liberation.
+As a writer, he anticipated socialism, global war, space travel, and the liberation of women.
 He died in 1946."